TheodoreKrypton/tgfs/README.md

 - telegram
   - account/bot:
     - session_file: The location to store the session data.
-    - (only for account) used_to_upload_files: Whether to use the user api to upload files.
-Switch it on only IF you are a Telegram premium user.
-This enables uploading files of size up to 4GB.

 - tgfs
   - users: The users authenticated by tgfs, used by both webdav authentication and monitor